Measuring Agents in Production: 1 Results : What Are the Applications of Agents?

-We find that deployed agents primarily serve human users directly.
+\cut{ \melissa{make shorter.
+Agent for human, not software.
+Just 1-2 paragraph.} We find that deployed agents primarily serve human users directly.
 Survey data indicates that 92.5\% of deployed systems serve humans rather than other agents or software systems.
 As shown in Figure~\ref{fig:n8_primary_users_pie}, internal employees are the primary user base (52.2\%), followed by external customers (40.3\%).
-Only 7.5\% of deployed systems serve non-human consumers.
+Only 7.5\% of deployed systems serve non-human consumers (other software systems) primarily.

 The focus on internal users is a deliberate deployment choice.
 Detailed case studies reveal that organizations restrict deployments to internal environments to mitigate unsolved reliability and security concerns.
 Internal users operate within organizational boundaries where agent mistakes have lower consequences and human oversight is readily available.
 An example from our case study, internal PagerDuty agents respond to employee requests, while human engineers can take over when needed.